tek5030/lab-camera-pose/lab-guide/1-get-an-overview.md

 We will as usual start by presenting an overview of the method and the contents of this project.

 ## Holmenkollen dataset
-In the ["data" directory](../data), we are given a dataset of 110 images taken from a camera held by hand inside a helicopter.
+In the ["data" directory](../data), we are given a dataset of 110 images taken from a handheld camera inside a helicopter.

 For each image, we also have the following data:
 - The intrinsic camera calibration.